OAKO-UCONN/distributed-systems-journey/README.md

 Currently, I am a JavaScript Developer, building React SPAs (and [creating](https://github.com/ericdouglas/onli-reducer) [some tools](https://github.com/ericdouglas/abstract-state) to improve the developer experience while using it).

-I'm also an undergraduate student of Computer Engineering, and finishing my specialization in Software Engineering.
+I'm also finishing my specialization in Software Engineering.

 Some years ago I created OSSU and OSSU-CS (as I said before) to offer free education for everyone.